 Anna Hofmann is an up-and-coming German opera singer whose voice is full of color and the promise of long and lively career.
 Born on the feast day of St. Cecilia, November 22, this young Catholic singer believes that the patron saint of musicians has been watching over her for her entire life.

-While she has yet to record an album, she has spent 2017 releasing a series of arias and sacred pieces on Youtube.
+While she has yet to record an album, she has.
 The videos were shot in the gorgeous Heart of Jesus Church, in Berlin Mitte, and utilize their house organ.
 In this series, she performed works from Mozart, Schubert, Fauré, Vivaldi, and more.

 We had a chance to ask Anna about her music and origins and she was happy to oblige:

 When did you know you wanted to be a singer?
 Did you grow up in a musical houshold?

 I grew up in Augustusburg, a small town in Saxony, Germany, 80 kilometers or 50 miles outside of Dresden.
 My hometown is named after the King Augustus II the Strong, whose hunting lodge remains a beautiful castle there.
 He, himself, was a converted Catholic in the center of German Protestantism.

 My parents, both teachers, don’t come from any special musical background.
 I remember my father, before he passed, had a warm and soothing voice, which lulled me to sleep while he played the guitar.
 My father’s lullabies and songs had a great influence on me—leading me to sing before I could truly speak.
 Before even the age of two, I entertained the crowded public buses by singing loudly traditional German Kinderlieder or children’s songs like “Alle meine Entchen” (All my little duckies) and “Hänschen klein” (Little Hans).
 Though, at six in the morning, my first audience was more tolerant than amused.